HomeTriviaScientistsFrancis Crick

 ✓ TRUE

-Crick openly rejected religion and the concept of a soul, arguing that human consciousness arises purely from neural activity.
+In his book 'The Astonishing Hypothesis,' Crick rejected the concept of a soul and asserted that consciousness arises purely from neural processes.

 4.